Seting up remote access to Frigate NVR with Nginx Proxy Manager LXC on Proxmox

 device: usb

-Add Object Detection: with Frigate, this can be done by a Google Coral Edge TPU (above) – more info here: https://coral.ai/products/accelerator/ and details on my config below.
+Add Object Detection: with Frigate, this can be done by a Google Coral Edge TPU (pic above) – more info here: https://coral.ai/products/accelerator/ and details on my config below.
 I first trialled this using the host CPU and it ‘worked’ but was very CPU intensive: adding the dedicated TPU makes a massive difference and inference speeds are usually around 10ms for analysis of 4 HD feeds.
-This means the host CPU is free to focus on other things (which is just as well given the size of the thing).
+This means the host CPU is free to focus on running other things (which is just as well given the size of the thing).

 objects: